Skip to content

 http

-Click on the Javascript Node to access its detailed view.
-Then click within the coding environment, select all of the existing code, and replace it with the following script:
+Close the editor window, click on the Javascript node to access its editor, click within the coding environment, select all of the existing code, and replace it with the following script:

 js